abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 A line that comes to mind is in the Mettā Sutta, “straightforward and gentle in speech” (Sn 1.8)—it’s a combination of two different actions.
-We aren’t just straightforward but also gentle, nor are we merely gentle; we need to be straightforward.
+We aren’t just straightforward, but also gentle, nor are we merely gentle; we need to be straightforward.
 It’s both qualities at the same time.
 This is often not an easy task—it takes a tremendous amount of skill and mindfulness to be straightforward and gentle simultaneously.